 Tickets, Donations, and Sponsorships can be found here.

-Dance for Dance for Social Change 2023 is our 36th Anniversary Celebration!
-We will feature our 36-year commitment to bring impactful evidence-based dance education to disenfranchised and under-resourced communities and public schools across the Bronx, Brooklyn, Manhattan, and Queens.
-It will include an online silent auction, a live shout out auction, special guests, performances, testimonials (we received a testimonial from Miss America 2019 Nia Imani Franklin in 2019!), and a dance lesson.
-Dance for Dance for Social Change 36th Anniversary will be at St. Mary’s Church on the Lower East Side on April 20th, 2023.
+Dance for Dance for Social Change 2026 is our 39th Anniversary Celebration and Dance Party of the Year!
+We will feature our 39-year commitment to bring impactful evidence-based dance education to disenfranchised and under-resourced communities and public schools across the Bronx, Brooklyn, Manhattan, and Queens.

 - Fun!
 Diversity! and Inclusivity! are traditional hallmarks of our event for more than 10 years.